-- 1) Reference inquiries regarding current or former CMSA employees must be directed to the General Manager or his/her designee. - 2) Unless the current or former employee signs an authorization and release regarding the disclosure of specific further information, the only information that will be disclosed by CMSA is the employee's current or final job title and dates of employment. - 3) No information will be disclosed without the employee's or former employee's written authorization and release for the disclosure of the specific information requested.
-The waiver and release are provided and signed by the employee and shall give written authorization for CSMA to disclose to an identified third party the specific information.
+- 1) Reference inquiries regarding current or former CMSA employees must be directed to the GM or their designee. - 2) Unless the current or former employee signs an authorization and release (S:\Lib - Forms and Templates\STAFF FORMS) regarding the disclosure of specific further information, the only information that will be disclosed by CMSA is the employee's current or final job title and dates of employment. - 3) No information will be disclosed without the employee's or former employee's written authorization and release for the disclosure of the specific information requested.
+The authorization and release are provided and signed by the employee and shall give written authorization for CMSA to disclose to an identified third party the specific information.